 Sometimes their surveys require you to watch a to programme, either from a video link or occasionally in real-time, in which case you need to download some software onto your smartphone in advance.
 But they email you about this in plenty of time and with full instructions.
 It’s quite nice being paid to watch TV and rate it, unless it’s an awful programme (which it often is in my opinion, but then I’m not a massive fan of ITV!!!)
 But then, at least you can tell someone that you hate it!

-If you sign up using my link above and complete 6 surveys, I will get some bonus points as a thank you for introducing you.
 You must be over 16 years of age and reside in the UK to sign up.
 There may be a YouGov panel in your country, since they do operate worldwide, so I’d advise you do an internet search.

 OK, so it’s only a small selection but it’s a start.
 Over the last few months I’ve been able to cement a new shopping routine into my life.
 I incorporate buying fruit and vegetables each week at one of the local green grocers.
 I buy my eggs at the local butcher where I can re-use the egg box, as he keeps a big wicker basket of eggs in-store.
 I recently purchased these 2 stainless steel canisters at a charity shop (I’d been looking for ages!)
 So now I can take these to my local whole foods store and they fill them directly from their big bins.
 They have dried fruit, nuts and spices loose.
 I wish they sold more, but they package all their loose flours, rice etc into plastic cellophane bags 😦 As yet, I haven’t been able to persuade them otherwise.
 I hope that leading by example may change their opinion over time, as I recently found another lady is shopping there to break the plastic habit 🙂 This is easier than trying to take glass Kilner jars, as they are heavy and liable to break.
 I tend to park my car out of town and walk a good mile to the store with my shopping trolley, so I don’t need the extra weight.